 When I made him put that ring on me in Corfu, did Mickey really promise to be faithful or did I only imagine it?

-Did my mum lie about how long she has left to live, or did I mishear her, lying upside down on a couch, attention focused on my text messages.
+Did my mum lie about how long she has left to live, or did I mishear her, preoccupied with Mickey?

-He’s ahead of me in line, Mickey is.
-Asking guru-ji for – seriously? – the email address of that pretty girl.
+He’s ahead of me in line, that man of mine is.
+He’s asking guru-ji for – seriously?! – the email address of that pretty girl.
 I’m astonished that the helpers actually bring it out to him, written on paper.
-Mickey high fives everyone in line as he passes.
+Mickey high fives the cool kids in line as he passes.

 I’m not astonished.
 He has shamed me, and yet he has not.
-Emotions pass through me without sticking.
+I let emotion pass through me without sticking.

 He sees I’m not high fiving him and pauses his celebrity tour.

-‘We’ll catch up soon, darl,’ he whispers, all confident.
+‘We’ll catch up soon, derlin,’ he whispers, all confident.
 ‘Have a heart-to-heart.
 Fix things between us.’